InditexTech/foss/CLA.md

 By signing this CLA, You accept and agree to the following terms and conditions for Your present and future Contributions submitted to INDITEX.
 Except for the license granted herein to INDITEX and recipients of software distributed by INDITEX, You reserve all right, title, and interest in and to Your Contributions.

-Please read this document carefully before signing and keep a copy for your records.
+Please read this document carefully before signing and contributing.

-- Contributor's Full name:
-- Corporate representant name:
-- Email:
-- GitHub User Account:

-This Agreement is effective as of the Effective Date below.
+This Agreement is effective as of the date of signature.
 The rights that you grant to us under these terms are effective on the date you first submitted a Contribution to us, even if your submission took place before the date you agreed to these terms and conditions.

 ## 1. Definitions